After breaking the relationship between you and your husband, I mean to say after divorce, you need to reach a financial settlement to move forward.

 People have a lot of confusion regarding this divorce settlement issue.
 A frequently asked question is, “Does cheating affect divorce settlement in Canada?”
 Let’s know it.

-Before going to the main discussion, we should know some basic things to discuss.
-Let’s talk about this.
+Before going to the main discussion, we should know some basic things.
+First, let’s talk about this.

 When it comes to getting a divorce settlement, you need to know when you can get divorced and when you deserve a divorce settlement.